Their own words may have doomed men who killed Ahmaud Arbery

 Greg McMichael's lawyer suggested maybe he never shouted at Arbery: "Stop, or I’ll blow your f---ing head off” like he told police because the remark wasn’t recorded on the cellphone video of the shooting or the 911 call Greg McMichael made to police.
 Both of those recordings covered only a small part of the five-minute chase that ended in Arbery’s death.

-“You only have a handful of defenses to deal with what is basically a confession,” Page said.
+“You only have a handful of defenses to deal with what is basically a confession,” Pate said.

 FAMILIAR FACES

-Greg McMichael was a former investigator in the Glynn County district's office and may have felt like he could navigate through trouble among his acquaintances and friends.
+Greg McMichael was a former investigator in the Glynn County district attorney's office and may have felt like he could navigate trouble among his acquaintances and friends.

 It worked for a while.
 The men weren't charged for more than two months — only after the video of the shooting surfaced and the case was turned over to the Georgia Bureau of Investigation.
 State agents charged the men two days later.